milanofthe/Interactive_2D_FDTD/README.md

 ## Simulation

 The simulator uses the 2D finite difference time domain (FDTD) method and simulates the TE-mode (could be easily extended to compute the TM-mode also).
+Runs at half pixel resolution internally and is upscaled 2x (default) for display.

 <p align="center">
   <img src="assets/sim01.PNG" width="350"  hspace="50" />